 The Association was founded by a group of families, volunteers and professionals in order to act on behalf of the wellbeing and rights of people coping with mental disabilities.
 Over the years the Association has led significant changes in the legislation, rights and development of services for this population.
-From the date of enactment of The Rehabilitation in the Community of Persons with Mental Disabilities Law in 2000, the Association has been expanding its main line of operation - the provision of services - by means of paid employees, and it continues to operate in other areas, mainly through volunteers.
+From the date of enactment of The Rehabilitation in the Community of Persons with Mental Disabilities Law in 2000, the Association has been expanding its main line of operation - the provision of services - by means of salaried employees, and it continues to operate in other areas, mainly through volunteers.
 The goals of the Association include, among others, promoting the status and integration of people coping with mental disabilities in all aspects of life, including social, housing, employment and health care as well as working to promote the mental health of individuals and familys and eradicate the stigma against people with mental disabilities.

-The Association is a knowledgeable professional organization that operates through 75 service centers which provide rehabilitation services in the community (in the domains of supportive housing, employment and recreation) and family counseling across the country, from Kiryat Shmona to Eilat, in the Arab sector, in development communities as well as in the periphery.
-The Association's vision and goals are led by the Association's Executive Committee in conjunction with the senior professional staff, while as of the reporting year, approximately 1,000 employees and 870 volunteers are responsible for their implementation.
+The Association is a knowledgeable professional organization that operates through approximately 70 service centers which provide rehabilitation services in the community (in the domains of supportive housing, employment and recreation) and family counseling across the country, from Kiryat Shmona to Eilat, in the Arab sector, in development communities as well as in the periphery.
+The Association's vision and goals are led by the Association's Board in conjunction with the senior professional staff, while as of the reporting year, approximately 1,100 employees and 880 volunteers are responsible for their implementation.
 The target population of the Association is people dealing with mental disabilities and their family members.
 The Association operates in order to improve the functional capacities resulting from mental impairment and to help the person reach the highest possible level of independent functioning, to obtain a sense of confidence and competence and to promote their integration into the community while facing a difficult stigma and social, personal and economic challenges.

-- B. The number of the Association in the Registrar of Associations is 580019800. - C. The Association is recognized as a Public Institution under Section 46 of the Income Tax Ordinance.
-The approval is valid until December 31, 2023. - D. The Association has proper management certification from the Registrar of Associations in effect until December 31, 2022. - E. The Association reports that no donations were received from a foreign state entity in the year of this report. - F. In 2021, as a result of the coronavirus (COVID-19) outbreak continuing around the world, management of the Association adapted its method of operation according to the restrictions imposed by the government.
-As at the date of approval of these financial statements, the Association has resumed operating in its normal format and the effect of the virus on the Association's financial position and activities has been immaterial.
+- B. The number of the Association in the Registrar of Associations is 580019800. - C. The Association is recognized as a Public Institution under Section 46 of the Income Tax Ordinance, as per the Income Tax Authority approval from March 1, 1985.
+The approval is valid until December 31, 2023. - D. The Association has proper management certification from the Registrar of Associations in effect until December 31, 2023. - E. The Association reports that no donations were received from a foreign state entity in the year of this report.